MilkyBoat/BLCred/README.md

 # BLCred

-> implement of paper `BLCred: A Credential-Based Anonymous and User-Centric Identity Management Protocol in Distributed Ledgers`
+> implement of paper `BLCred: User-Centric Decentralized Identities with Anonymity and Accountability atop Distributed Ledgers`

 ---